 The CGS/ProQuest Distinguished Dissertation Award is very competitive - PhD dissertations from universities across North America are forwarded to this competition.
 UBC graduate programs are strongly encouraged to only forward nominations that are competitive with those from top PhDs throughout North America.
 A list of recent awardees is available from the CGS website.

-- Graduate programs may submit up to two nominations: one in Biological Sciences and one in Humanities and Fine Arts.
+- Graduate programs may submit up to two nominations: one in Mathematics, Physical Sciences and Engineering and one in Social Sciences.

 - Graduate programs must submit to G+PS the following:

 - nomination form, completing the first section "Information about the Nominee"

 - application materials listed in "Application Procedures" above